“A JOURNEY TO BRAZIL”: Summer Camp for Kids!

 • Face masks will be required for all unvaccinated people, including children, and those working directly with children.

 The camp is offered this summer for one-week from 9:00 am until 2:00 pm, however, we will provide before/after-care for an additional fee ($10 per ½ hour).
 Before/After care is supervised and unstructured.
 Children are encouraged to bring books, practice what they have been learning and/or continue working on their art projects.

-Capoeira is an Afro-Brazilian martial art developed originally by enslaved African people in Brazil.
-They brought their unique traditions and beliefs but needed to disguise their training, so capoeira was born, incorporating the attack and defense of martial arts with elements of dance, acrobatics and rhythm through live instruments, singing and clapping.
+Capoeira is an Afro-Brazilian martial art that disguises the attack and defense of the fight with elements of dance, acrobatics and rhythm through live instruments, singing and clapping.
 Today, capoeira has evolved into a rich cultural experience that is much more than just a fighting style.

-Kids will also enjoy Brazil’s favorite pastime of soccer with fun warm-ups, drills, and games.
-Capoeira and soccer are ideal for children because it is known for its spontaneity and creativity on the field.
+Our campers will also enjoy Brazil’s favorite pastime of soccer with fun warm-ups, drills, and games.
+Brazilian soccer is ideal for children because it is known for its spontaneity and creativity on the field.
 We encourage self-expression and fun, while emphasizing respect and teamwork.

 Kids will create their own masks with recycled materials inspired by by the diverse flora and fauna of the Amazon rain forest.
 The art of mask-making is rooted in the traditions of indigenous people who live in the Amazon rainforest region.
 We will also have fun learning about the stories behind many of the Amazon’s animals and insects.

 This year, campers will also learn and perform Maculelê, a folkloric warrior dance with roots in Afro-Brazilian and Indigenous culture.
 Kids will simulate a tribal fight using two sticks lead by the drum rhythms and songs that accompany the choreography and improvisational movements.